hashimali13/Freelancer/README.md

-To start up the server run this command:
+To start up the server run this command src folder:
 ### node server

-To start this project run this command in the source folder:
+To start this project run this command in the src folder:
 ### `npm start`